Skip to main content

 Discover the Limited-Edition Collection

 The line reimagines BAND-AID® Brand’s first aid products with beloved works of art in The Met collection.
-These BAND-AID® Brand Adhesive Bandages, elegantly packaged in a classic metal tin, showcase timeless artworks by Katsushika Hokusai.
-In addition, two coordinating first aid bags feature details from Met works by Hokusai and William Morris.
+These BAND-AID® Brand Adhesive Bandages, elegantly packaged in classic metal tins, showcase details from timeless artworks by Hokusai, Monet, Redon, and Van Gogh.

 Katsushika Hokusai (Japanese, 1760–1849) possessed a keen perception of humanity and an extraordinarily creative approach to depicting scenes from nature.
 He produced tens of thousands of artworks—paintings, sketches, illustrated books, and prints—including The Great Wave (ca. 1830–32), which ranks among the most famous images in art history.
 It belongs to his monumental series Thirty-six Views of Mount Fuji, which is represented in The Met’s celebrated collection of Asian art.